Tips for reducing call centre sick leave

 5. Target your attendance trouble spots

-Review your sick leave trends and target problem days.
+Review your call centre sick leave trends and target problem days.

 For example, if Friday is typically your worst day run theme days and budget for incentives like food, drinks and prizes.